Bizarre Prophetic Commands/2

 Case Dependent

-Any bizarre command which the narrator states was fulfilled by the prophet must be interpreted as having been fulfilled literally and not in a dream.
+Any bizarre command which the text states was fulfilled by the prophet must be interpreted as having been fulfilled literally and not in a dream.
 Those commands whose fulfillment is not explicit might have been given only in a prophetic vision.

 The various cases – Abarbanel distinguishes between three types of cases: